 Blair McMillen holds degrees from Oberlin College, the Juilliard School, and Manhattan School of Music.
-His first solo CD Soundings was released in 2005 to wide critical acclaim.
-More recent recordings include Powerhouse Pianists on Lumiere, Concert Music of Fred Hersch on Naxos, and Multiplicities: Born in ’38 on Centaur.
-Mr. McMillen lives in New York City and serves on the music faculty at Bard College and Conservatory.
+He lives in New York City, and has served on the music faculty at Bard College and Conservatory since 2005.

 2014/15 Program Offerings